laravel/nova-docs/4.0/customization/fields.md

 }
 ```

-#### Dependable Form Field
+#### Dependent Form Field

 By default Custom field will be stub with `FormField` mixin.
-However you may want to replace `FormField` with `DependableFormField` to introduce support for the new [Dependable Field](./../resources/field.html#dependable-fields) and this can be done by changing the following:
+However you may want to replace `FormField` with `DependentFormField` to introduce support for the new [Dependable Field](./../resources/field.html#dependable-fields) and this can be done by changing the following:

 ```js
 // before